Remembering Jamie Snider: Cancer Survivor Dies After Giving Birth To Twins

-Recently, the death of a 30-year-old Fresno, California woman had tugged at the internet’s collective heartstrings due to its tragic circumstances.
+Recently, the death of a 30-year-old Fresno, California, woman had tugged at the internet’s collective heartstrings due to its tragic circumstances.
 Jamie Snider was a cancer survivor, having battled the disease twice, but it was not the cancer that killed her a day after she gave birth to twins, but rather congenital heart failure.
 And as her husband Heath Coigny, brother Chris, and other friends and family members mourn her loss, they would like her to be remembered as a courageous woman who sacrificed her own life for that of her newborn twins.

 According to a report from People, Jamie Snider battled a “rare and aggressive” type of cervical cancer ahead of her first pregnancy.
 At that time, she had an ovary removed, but things would take an unexpected turn when the cancer came back during her last pregnancy.
 Snider was able to beat the cancer a second time after receiving an intensive treatment regimen and undergoing chemotherapy as she expected the birth of her twins.